 - 12 ounces cheddar cheese shredded (about 3 cups)

 - Cook garlic in melted butter in large pot over medium heat until golden.

-- Add cream, milk, chicken stock, salt, mustard, cayenne pepper and tarragon.
+- Add cream, chicken stock, salt, mustard, and tarragon.
 Bring to a boil.

-- Add cheese and stir over low heat until cheese is melted.
+- Add cheese and stir over medium-low heat until cheese is melted.

 Nutritional information for the recipe is provided as a courtesy and is approximate only.
 We cannot guarantee the accuracy of the nutritional information given for any recipe on this site.
 Erythritol carbs are not included in carb counts as it has been shown not to impact blood sugar.
 Net carbs are the total carbs minus fiber.